cdktf/cdktf-provider-gitlab/docs/dataGitlabProjectMembership.python.md

 - *Type:* typing.Union[int, float]

 The ID of the project.
+Use `project` instead.
+Will be removed in 19.0.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.4.1/docs/data-sources/project_membership#project_id DataGitlabProjectMembership#project_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.5.0/docs/data-sources/project_membership#project_id DataGitlabProjectMembership#project_id}

 ---